Schiiss/blog/_posts/2024-08-06-lakehouse-schemas-in-fabric.md

 Fabric is making good progress in terms of features on the lakehouse.
 Lakehouse schemas is a great addition to the platform however, if I contrast what Fabric currently has with what Databricks offers today with technology like Unity Catalog, it has a lot of catching up to do.

 I am still unclear how use cases such as row and column level masking (for example) can be applied on data that exists in a lakehouse in Fabric.
-I imagine things like this are on the ‘road map’ and coming soon to a Fabric near you.
+I imagine things like this are on the ‘road map’ and are coming soon to a Fabric near you.

 Thanks for reading!